duckdb/duckdb-web/docs/guides/python/jupyter.md

 See other guides in the Python section for how to use DuckDB and Python together.

 In this example, we used the [jupysql](https://github.com/ploomber/jupysql) package which is a direct fork of [ipython-sql](https://github.com/catherinedevlin/ipython-sql).
-The main difference is that `Jupysql` is well maintained, has newer features and bug fixes.
+The main difference is that `Jupysql` is well maintained, and has both newer features and bug fixes.

 As a small note, for maximum performance converting large output datasets to Pandas Dataframes, using DuckDB directly may be desirable.
 However, the difference is typically quite small.